tlux/rack-encoding_guard/README.md

-= rack-encoding_guard
+# Rack::EncodingGuard

-Description goes here.
+A middleware to process wrong encoded URLs in Rack applications.

-== Contributing to rack-encoding_guard
+## Contributing to Rack::EncodingGuard
  * Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet.
 * Check out the issue tracker to make sure someone already hasn't requested it and/or contributed it.
 * Fork the project.
 * Start a feature/bugfix branch.